In HBO’s Silicon Valley, protagonist Richard Hendricks was rambling to venture capitalist Russ Hanneman:

 We could build a completely decentralized version of the current internet with no firewalls, no tolls, no government regulations, no spying.
 Information would be totally free, in every sense of the word.

 In my previous article, “The future of blockchain companies”, I had briefly mentioned why the freedom of information is so important for our future.
 In short, there are three main reasons:

 - There is insufficient accountability and transparency in how sensitive user information is collected, stored, and used by governments and tech giants.

 - The net neutrality fight is not over.

 - The economic inefficiency that arises from monopolies like Amazon and Facebook stems largely from the ability to leverage on information asymmetry.

-To clarify, “free information” does not mean that information will not cost us anything.
-There is always a cost.
-I am referring to the possibility that our data and information will no longer be controlled and leveraged by a small group of centralized organizations.
+“Free information” does not mean that information will not cost us anything.
+There is always a cost to information.
+Free information refers to the possibility that our data and information will no longer be controlled and leveraged by a small group of centralised organisations.
 No more firewalls or ‘internet fast lanes’.
 No more media censorship.
 No more data breaches and leaks.
 No more platform monopolies.
 Disruption of the information age is happening.

 Blockchain’s greatest promise

 Perhaps, beyond the freedom of information, blockchain’s greatest promise lies in the disruption of the finance industry.
-Just as how blockchain technology could change the way information is exchanged, it can transform how value is exchanged.
+Just as how web technology revolutionised the way information is exchanged, blockchain technology could transform how value is exchanged.
 Founder of Gitcoin, Kevin Owocki, strongly believes that blockchain is the TCP/IP of the internet of money.

 The fundamental concept of Bitcoin and other cryptocurrencies has its merits, and the technology presents enormous potential for new startups to challenge centuries-old incumbents in the global financial industry — now, the financial industry suddenly presents itself as a vast blue ocean for the taking.